Total Ascent: 900ft

 Evidently Cedar Butte now has two trailheads, in old-school traditional and newly built flavors.
 The path to the older trailhead has had at least six years to grow up and out, but decades of use had left enough of an impression for us to follow.
 Our easy hike began with more bushwhacking than we expected, compounded by the foot of snow and insistent drizzle.
 The path spit us out onto the John Wayne Pioneer Trail, which now runs in the old Milwaukie Railroad rail bed.

 At the top of one of the longer hills you'll find yourself at an intersection, giving you the option to head toward the Boxley Blowout or up toward the summit.
 We opted, in the rain and snow, to go for the summit, although the Blowout comes highly recommended, reportedly giving a view into the lingering evidence of the 1918 reservoir failure that inundated and ultimately destroyed the fledgling town of Edgewick.
 Something of a scandal at the time, as apparently Seattle forged ahead on the planned Masonry Reservoir despite a number of surveys stating that the site chosen was not suitable for the project.
-Long story short, millions of cubic yards of earth and water spilled downstream, now manifested in a wide swath of deciduous trees cutting through the surrounding evergreen forest.
+Long story short, millions of

 The trail is welcoming, close to the city, and pretty easy – great for a summer evening hike or an aggressive trail run.
 Along the way one can catch glimpses of Rattlesnake Lake, and the 1880’ summit gives limited views to Mailbox Peak, Rattlesnake Ledge and Mount Si.
 We’re recommending you ditch the “traditional” approach and head to the Cedar Falls Trailhead.
 Take I-90 to Exit 32, take a right onto 436th St, following it over the Snoqualmie River for about three miles to the Rattlesnake Recreation Area.
 Drive past initial signs to Rattlesnake Lake and find the signed Cedar Falls Trailhead ahead on the left. - Nathan